wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-overview.md

 * **[Setting up the PushTopic in Salesforce]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-configuration/)**: This documentation explains how to set up the Salesforce environment to connect with WSO2 Salesforce Inbound Endpoint.

-* **[Salesforce Inbound Endpoint Example]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-example/)**: This example explains how Salesforce Inbound Endpoint acts as a message consumer.
+* **[Salesforce Inbound Endpoint Example]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-example/)**: This example explains how Salesforce inbound endpoint acts as a message consumer.
 The integration runtime of WSO2 is a listening inbound endpoint that can consume messages from Salesforce.

 * **[Salesforce Inbound Endpoint Reference]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-reference-configuration/)**: This documentation provides a reference guide for the Salesforce Inbound Endpoint.